 - (i) A light will be flashed between manholes, or if the manholes have not as yet been constructed, between the locations of the manholes, by means of a flashlight or by reflecting sunlight with a mirror.
 If the illuminated interior of the pipeline shows poor alignment, displaced pipe, earth, or other debris in the pipe, or any other kinds of defects, as determined by the Director, these deficiencies shall be corrected at the contractor's expense.
-The test will be repeated after completion of backfilling. - (ii) For sewers on curved alignment, a heavy rubber ball shall be passed through the pipe between manholes, or the location of manholes if not constructed, after the pipe has been laid and backfilled.
+The test will be repeated after completion of backfilling. - through the pipe between manholes, or the location of manholes if not constructed, after the pipe has been laid and backfilled.
 The outside diameter of the ball shall be the same as the inside diameter of the sewer pipe.
 The ball shall be placed at the upper manhole of the sewer to be cleaned.
 A head of water shall be placed against the ball to force the ball through the sewer and debris flushed from the line shall be collected at the lower manhole, or its location.
 The ball shall be secured by a line to control the rate at which the ball is allowed to pass through the sewer.